Student Trustees

 Student trustees may also choose to participate in several other regular Board, Advisory and staff committees where they are encouraged to provide input and feedback on the items being discussed.
 These meetings are generally held at the Education Centre Aurora between the hours of 4:00 p.m. and 9:00 p.m.

-In addition to regular Board committees, student trustees may be asked to attend other meetings to provided input into events or issues affecting students in York Region.
+In addition to regular Board Committees, student trustees may be asked to attend other meetings to provided input into events or issues affecting students in York Region.

 How are Student Trustees supported in their role?